math-comp/analysis/INSTALL.md

 ## Break-down of phase 3 of the installation procedure step by step

-With the example of Coq 8.9.1 and MathComp 1.11.0.
-For more recent versions, update the version numbers accordingly.
+With the example of Coq 8.12.0 and MathComp 1.11.0.
+For other versions, update the version numbers accordingly.

-1. Install Coq 8.9.1
+1. Install Coq 8.12.0
 ```
-$ opam install coq.8.9.1
+$ opam install coq.8.12.0
 ```
 2. Install Mathematical Components development version
 ```